prince776/JAlert/README.md

 I also plan to add wekhooks for anyone wanting to use the data of this system.

-*Note: For now most role fetched are targetted to be for undergratuates/<1 yoe (Since spamming with higher level roles doesn't make sense)*
+_Note: For now most role fetched are targetted to be for undergratuates/<1 yoe (Since spamming with higher level roles doesn't make sense)_

 ## Currently supported companies

 - Google
 - Sharechat
 - BharatPe
 - Uber
+- Amazon

 Feel free to contribute to add more companies